alwell/Study-guides/meaning_of_practice.md

 # Paṭipatti: Direct Approach to Buddhist Reality

 ## Briefing: The Meaning of Practice (Paṭipatti) in Buddhism
 This briefing summarises key concepts from the provided text, "Excerpts from 'The meaning of practice'", which delves into the Buddhist understanding of 'practice' (Pāli: *Paṭipatti*).
 The text emphasises a direct, experiential understanding of reality as opposed to mere theoretical knowledge.
+The source implies that the word practice is not an accurate translation of paṭipatti.

 ## Main Themes & Key Ideas:

 ### 1. Paṭipatti: Direct Approach to Reality
-*   The Pāli word for practice, **Paṭipatti**, is broken down as "Patti is particularly and paṭi is to approach" **( could be the other way round)**.
+*   The Pāli word for practice, **Paṭipatti**, is broken down as "Patti is particularly and paṭi is to approach" **(editor's note: could be the other way round).
 *   This signifies a direct, experiential engagement with truth: "approach to the reality."
 *   It's not just about intellectual comprehension of concepts like *citta* (consciousness) or *cetasikas* (mental factors), but rather directly "experienc[ing] the object".
 *   The goal is to "get closer to understand the truth" by directly understanding "that which is there."